-After gathering every required document, then you will have to send them to the UK Border Agency New York via mail or registered travel agent.
+After gathering every required document, then you will have to send them to the British Consulate General in New York via mail or registered travel agent.
 Put your passport, application form, and the other documents in an envelope.
 Arrange them according to the checklist and do not staple any of them.
 Send your documents to one of the following addresses, according to the visa type you have applied for.

 UK Visas and Immigration